lambotpm/pvpguide/Guide.md

 ## Gearing<a name="gearing"></a>

 Gearing in Battle for Azeroth is once again impactful!
-While player power will be scaled within instance PvP, your secondary stats from equipped gear will remain intact.
+While player power will be scaled within instanced PvP, your secondary stats from equipped gear will remain intact.
 Further, trinkets are usable again.
 That means meaningful choices in terms of how you choose to gear your character!

 Stats: int > haste > mastery > crit = vers.